 Being assertive is not about being overly aggressive and forceful.
 In fact, it’s almost the opposite.
 Assertiveness is the ability to get your point across in a clear, confident, diplomatic manner that makes people want to listen to you, rather than forcing them to.

-“Assertiveness involves advocating for yourself in a way that is positive and proactive,” said Joyce Marter, LCPC, psychotherapist and owner of Urban Balance, LLC.
+“Assertiveness involves advocating for yourself in a way that is positive and proactive,” said Joyce Marter, LCPC, psychotherapist and owner of Urban Balance.
 “It also means being clear, direct and honest,” she said.

 Marter outlined the four main ways in which most people would deal with a stressful situation at work.